2022 United States gubernatorial elections

 United States gubernatorial elections were held on November 8, 2022, in 36 states and three territories.
 As most governors serve four-year terms, the last regular gubernatorial elections for all but two of the seats took place in 2018.
 (Note: New Hampshire's Chris Sununu and Vermont's Phil Scott, each of whom serves two-year terms, ran in 2020.)
 The gubernatorial elections took place concurrently with several other federal, state, and local elections, as part of the 2022 midterm elections.

 Democrats performed better than expected, (Note: In midterm elections, the party of the President of the United States usually suffers a net loss of 6 or more gubernatorial offices.
 The most recent midterm where that has happened was 2018's blue wave under then-President Donald Trump, when he lost seven governorships to the Democrats in the that year's gubernatorial election slate.) including in closely-watched races in Kansas, Michigan, Pennsylvania, and Wisconsin, and the party picked up the governorships of Arizona, Maryland, and Massachusetts.
 Republicans picked up the governorship of Nevada, making incumbent Democrat Steve Sisolak the only incumbent to lose his seat, the first Democrat since the 2014 Illinois gubernatorial election, and the first of any party since the 2019 Kentucky gubernatorial election.

 This is the first midterm cycle since 1998 in which the non-incumbent party suffered net losses, the first since 1986 in which the incumbent party gained seats overall, and the first since 1934 in which Democrats did so.
 Democrats won the popular vote in this gubernatorial election cycle by 0.24 points, making this the closest midterm gubernatorial election cycle since 2010.
 However, the 2019 off-year elections were won by Democrats with a smaller margin of 0.01 points.

+Notably, this midterm cycle included the first gubernatorial elections since 1978 in Arizona, Kansas, Maine, and New Mexico in which a Democratic governor won election during a Democratic presidency.